RICSecLab/RCABench/data_augmentation/README.md

 #### `build.sh`

-This file specifies the command to download and build your data extension method.
+This file specifies the command to download and build your data augmentation method.
 It needs to be written as a bash script.
 Also, because this script runs as non-root in the [Dockerfile](./Dockerfile), any work that requires administrative privileges must be done in the `preinstall.sh` explained in the previous step.

 Basically, you can use the following example to create this file, which consists of three steps: